frederic-perez/AmE-dictionary/data/dictionary.md

 __hives__ _n_ _Allergic reactions include rash, hives, and swelling of the face._
 __hiya__ _interj_ An informal term of greeting.
 __HMOs__
+__hmph__ A sound, usually made with a closed mouth, indicating annoyance or indignation.
 __ho__
 __ho-hum__ _adj informal_ :three: So lacking in interest as to cause mental weariness; dull; mediocre. _A ho-hum speaker who couldn't capture the attention of the conventioneers._ _A ho-hum album._ _The Panthers won again.
 9-0.
 Ho-hum._
 __hoagie__